Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: The Centre of a Strong Monad

-In particular, Definition \ref{def:centre-set} gives a terminal central cone for the special case of monads on $\Set.$ The names ``central morphism'' (in the premonoidal sense, see \secref{sec:background}) and ``central cone'' (above) also hint that there should be a relationship between them.
+In particular, Definition \ref{def:centre-set} gives a terminal central cone for the special case of monads on $\Set.$ The names ``central morphism'' (in the premonoidal sense, see \secref{sub:premonoidal}) and ``central cone'' (above) also hint that there should be a relationship between them.
 In fact, the two notions are equivalent.

-\begin{proposition} Let $f:X\to\TT Y$ be a morphism in $\CC$.
-The pair $(X,f)$ is a central cone of $\TT$ at $Y$ iff $f$ is central in $\CC_\TT$ in the premonoidal sense (Definition~\ref{def:central-morph}). \end{proposition}
+\begin{prop} Let $f:X\to\TT Y$ be a morphism in $\CC$.
+The pair $(X,f)$ is a central cone of $\TT$ at $Y$ iff $f$ is central in $\CC_\TT$ in the premonoidal sense (Definition~\ref{def:central-morph}). \end{prop} \begin{proof} Let $(X,f)$ be a central cone and let $f' \colon X'\to\TT Y'$ be a morphism.
+The following diagram: commutes because: (1) $\CC$ is monoidal; (2) $\tau'$ is natural; (3) $\tau$ is natural; and (4) the pair $(X, f)$ is a central cone.
+Therefore, the morphism $f$ is central in the premonoidal sense.\\ For the other direction, if $f$ is central in $\CC_\TT$, the following diagram: commutes because: (1) $\tau$ is natural; (2) $f$ is a central morphism; all remaining subdiagrams commute trivially.
+This shows the pair $(X,f)$ is a central cone. \end{proof}

 From now on, we rely heavily on the fact that central cones and central morphisms are equivalent notions, and we use Proposition \ref{prop:central} implicitly in the sequel.
 On the other hand, \emph{terminal} central cones are crucial for our development, but it is unclear how to introduce a similar notion of ``terminal central morphism'' that is useful.
-For this reason, we prefer to work with (terminal) central cones in this paper.
+For this reason, we prefer to work with (terminal) central cones.

 It is easy to see that if a terminal central cone for $\TT$ at $X$ exists, then it is unique up to a unique isomorphism of central cones.
 Also, one can easily prove that if $(Z, \iota)$ is a terminal central cone, then $\iota$ is a monomorphism.
 The main definition of this subsection follows next and gives the foundation for constructing the centre of a strong monad.